 Tips are compiled in listed fashion with few sentences describing why they make sense.
 I am going to keep these descriptions shorter for the sake of simplicity and time-saving.
 Feel free to reach out to me directly on Twitter if you have further questions.

 Packing the travel bag has to be one of the most boring tasks for me and I try to postpone it as much as possible.
 However, it depends on how much experience you have with travel.
 If you are traveling long distance and haven't done it few times, I would advise you to start a week early to make sure you don't forget anything.
 If you have travelled at least 8-10 times on similar journey, 2 days are enough for packing everything as long as you know what is needed and what was forgotten last time.

 Always make a checklist of things you will need to carry for a travel.
 You can divide them into category such as hygiene, luxury, clothes, medicines etc. As you put them in the bag, start checking them one-by-one.
 With experience you can refine this list with only necessary items and it also helps you to keep track of things which must not be forgotten before leaving the house.

 3. Check in ASAP

-Most of the airlines allow passengers to check-in within 24 hours of departure.
-Make sure to take advantage of this by checking in early and choosing any sit you want.
-Sometimes airlines assign seats randomly, and if you check-in early, they also allow you to choose the sit of your liking.
+Most of the airlines allow passengers to check-in within 24 hours of departure time.
+Make sure to take advantage of this by checking in early and choosing any seat you want.
+Sometimes airlines assign seats randomly.
+If you decide to check-in early, they allow you to choose the sit of your liking.
 Make sure to input all the passenger and travel details such as passport and visa information.
 It will save you a lot of time as you go to drop-off luggage.
-If not, airline rep. will have to do that task which can take several minutes.
-Even better, there is a separate and shorter line for passengers who have already checked in already and came just for a bag drop-off.
+If not, airline representative will have to do all the manual check-in tasks which can take several minutes.

 4. Buy ear-plugs and chewing gum